SeineEloquenz/fosswallet/README.md

 GitHub releases and the different F-Droid repos use the same signing keys so you can easily switch between both sources.

+You can also get FossWallet from Google Play, but this distribution uses a signing key provided by Google, so can not be used interchangeably with versions from GitHub oder F-Droid.

 ### Certificate Fingerprint
 To verify the authenticity of a FossWallet apk, use the following fingerprint:
 * SHA256: `BF:8A:F6:D8:9E:55:95:D9:5F:4D:22:9E:C0:FD:97:1A:3C:75:2F:DB:AB:E8:33:77:23:0E:F9:2C:70:44:43:05`